kukabi/hydradx-nominator-bot/design/initial_design.md

 > **@kukabi:** Just adding some notifications off the top of my head, let's elaborate.

-- One of the nominated validators receives/loses a nomination.
+- One of the nominated validators receives/loses a nomination. > **@osoiotoko:** I am not sure this info is valuable
 - A nominated validator gets in the active set.
 - A payout is made to one of the nominator accounts.
-- Pending payouts for any nominators at the end of every era.
+- Pending payouts for any nominators at the end of every era. > **@osoiotoko:** any nominators = this user nominators ?
 - A validator gets offline (doesn't send the `imonline` message).
 - A validator gets slashed.
 - ...

+> **@osoiotoko:** - ... big news

+> notifications is the coolest thing in this bot.
+Are we going to allow custom on/off?
+Seems like next version?

 ### Validator Ranking

 > **@kukabi:** I don't know about the existing models of validator ranking, but I saw a few community contributions around this.
 Would help the `/validators` command to specify the ranking algorithm.

+> **@osoiotoko:** Yes, Good point, lets rename previous `/validators` to `/nominations`
+> and make a very useful feature - info about validators here in `/validators`.
+> Here I need to comment:
+> When user is changing his validators list, he wants to know:
+> 1. what validators will be in next set (some users jump from val to val according to this)
+> 2. what are the chances for this validator to get active (total validator stake / lowest stake in active set
+> 3. will his stake get rewards (if validator is oversubbed, nominator stake must be in first 64nom_stake(by amount) to get rewards.
+> 4. some recommendations (if these recommendations are from the clear algorythm - it would be great, there is some implementation in polkadot.js)
+> 5. may be some summary info about validators (ID/name , %, total stake)